Where we are anchored

 “We have this hope as an anchor for the soul, firm and secure.
 It enters the inner sanctuary behind the curtain, where our forerunner, Jesus, has entered on our behalf” (Hebrews 6:19-20).

-Vision
+Mission and Vision

 Shake the Gates of Hell